IIG Capital

+International Investment Group (IIG) is an American financial institution that specializes in short-term trade finance and commercial finance, with a focus on emerging markets.
+Through its affiliate IIG Capital, it provides financing to small and medium-sized merchants, traders and processors with a need for supply chain financing.
+The company is headquartered in New York City and offers services internationally.

-David Hu is a cofounder of IIG Capital and served as its chief investment officer (CIO).
-In April 2022, Hu was sentenced to 12 years in prison for running a Ponzi scheme, defrauding and scamming customers of more than $120 million.
+In April 2022, its co-founder David Hu was sentenced to 12 years in prison for running a Ponzi scheme, defrauding and scamming customers of more than $120 million.
 Moreover, Hu fabricated documents to hide his financial losses.
 Hu's partner Martin Silver was also found guilty of running the Ponzi scheme.

-David Hu's case was handled by the Securities and Commodities Task Force and the United States Department of Justice (DOJ).
-Attorneys Drew Skinner, Negar Tekeei, and Alex Rossmiller were in charge of prosecuting Hu, and Judge Alvin K. Hellerstein sentenced Hu to 12 years in prison.
-The FBI and U.S. Securities and Exchange Commission (SEC) also assisted with the investigation.

-Background
+History

 In 1994, David Hu and Martin Silver cofounded IIG Capital, an RIA firm based in Manhattan, and registered their company with the SEC.
 IIG was a New Jersey limited liability company that operated in New York.
-David Hu worked as its chief investment officer, while Martin worked as its chief operating officer.
-Their company specialized in global trade, investment funds, and loans.
-The company also provided advisory services and management through three private funds: the IIG Global Trade Finance Fund (GTFF), Structured Trade Finance Fund (STFF), and Trade Opportunities Fund (TOF).
+Hu worked as its chief investment officer, while Silver worked as its chief operating officer.
+Hu held a 50% stake in IIG.

-Specifically, they provided loans for Central and South American small and medium-sized enterprises using food products like fish and coffee as collateral.
-For example, they advised the Venezuela Recovery Fund (VRF) for a failed bank in Venezuela.

-The GTFF, STFF, and TOF were marketed to institutional investors, including hedge funds, pension funds, and insurance funds.
-IIG advertised that they would follow due diligence and abide by risk controls for investors.
-Hu made money based on a management fee and performance fee on IIG funds.

 Ponzi scheme

-For more than a decade from 2007 to 2019, David Hu defrauded customers, stealing over $100 million in investor's money at IIG.
-David Hu and Martin deceived their customers by falsifying documents and lying saying fake and defaulted loans were doing well.
+For more than a decade from 2007 to 2019, Hu defrauded customers, stealing over $100 million in investor's money at IIG.
+Hu and Silver falsified documents, claiming that defaulted loans were doing well.

-For example, in December 2012, the firm began advising a retail mutual fund for retail investors.
+In December 2012, the firm began advising a retail mutual fund for retail investors.
 IIG recommended the fund to invest in a $6 million loan to an Argentina borrower.
 However, in 2017, the borrower did not pay back the principal.
-Hu then tried to conceal the default by mismarking and falsifying documents.
+Hu then tried to conceal the default by mismarking documents.

-Furthermore, Hu would overvalue negatively-performing loans, fabricate paperwork to create fake loans, mismark the fake loans as positively-performing, and then sell these fake loans to a collateralized loan obligation trust (CLO trust) and other private funds managed by IIG.
+Hu would also overvalue negatively-performing loans, fabricate paperwork to create fake loans, mismark the fake loans as positively-performing, and then sell these fake loans to a collateralized loan obligation trust (CLO trust) and other private funds managed by IIG.
 Hu then used the proceeds from these fraudulent transactions to repay earlier investors, thereby running a Ponzi scheme for a decade.

 In March 2018, IIG informed the SEC that it had more than $373 million in assets under management.